k-azadzoi/ec2-pipeline-setup/README.md

 **Note : Before running the Jenkins, make sure your 8080 port is available.
 Another option is running Jenkins on a different port.
 Inside the configuration file located /etc/sysconfig/jenkins just change JENKINS_PORT.
 (The location in Debian based linux is /var/default/jenkins)**

+**Step 4: Jenkins Integration with Github**

+1. Ensure Git is installed on the EC2 instance by running `sudo yum install git -y`
+2. From the **Github** repository go to Settings -> Webhooks -> Add webhook
+3. In the 'Payload URL' field, past the Jenkins environment URL.
+At the end of the URL add `/github-webhook/`.
+In the 'Content type' select `application/json` and leave the 'Secret' field empty.
+4. Under 'Which events would you like to trigger this webhook?' choose 'Let me select individual events'.
+For this example I used 'Pull Requests' and 'Pushes.
+Make sure 'Active' is checked at the bottom.
+5. From **Jenkins** create a new project.